opensemanticsearch/open-semantic-search/README.md

 ## Build docker images

-Build the Docker images using the default docker-compose config [docker-compose.yml](docker-compose.yml):
+Build the Docker images using the default docker-compose config <code>[docker-compose.yml](docker-compose.yml)</code>:

 ```
 docker-compose build
 ```

+## Run docker containers

-After these builds all the Docker images/dependencies/services can by started together by docker-compose with the config file <code>[docker-compose.yml](docker-compose.yml)</code>.
+After these builds all the Docker images/dependencies/services can be started together by docker-compose with the config file <code>[docker-compose.yml](docker-compose.yml)</code>.

-You can run the instance by typing
+You can start the whole environment by

 ```
 docker-compose up
 ```

+which will expose the web user interface on port <code>8080</code>.

-You can browse the Open Semantic Search user interface in your favourite browser at this URL:
+You can browse the Open Semantic Search user interface in your favourite browser by this URL:

 `http://localhost:8080/search/`